OSTOLEX-Technologies/Asset-Minter/README.md

-The environment variable PRIVATE_KEY must be set
+The environment variables PRIVATE_KEY, CONTRACT_ADDRESS and ACCOUNT_ADDRESS must be set